Privy Council (United Kingdom): Rights and privileges

 The Privy Council as a whole is termed "The Most Honourable" whilst its members individually, the Privy Counsellors, are entitled to be styled "The Right Honourable".
-Nonetheless, some nobles automatically have higher styles: non-royal dukes are styled "The Most Noble", and marquesses as "The Most Honourable".
+Nonetheless, some nobles automatically have higher styles: non-royal Dukes are styled "His Grace" and "The Most Noble", and Marquesses as "The Most Honourable".
 Modern custom as recommended by Debrett's is to use the post-nominal letters "PC" in a social style of address for peers who are Privy Counsellors.
 For commoners, "The Right Honourable" is sufficient identification of their status as a Privy Counsellor and they do not use the post-nominal letters "PC".
-The Ministry of Justice revises current practice of this convention from time to time.
+The Ministry of Justice revises the practice of this convention from time to time.

 Each Privy Counsellor has the right of personal access to the sovereign.
 Peers were considered to enjoy this right individually; members of the House of Commons possess the right collectively.
 In each case, personal access may only be used to tender advice on public affairs.

 Only Privy Counsellors can signify Royal Consent to the examination of a Bill affecting the rights of the Crown.

-Members of the Privy Council are privileged to be given advance notice of any prime ministerial decision to commit HM Armed Forces in enemy action.